Division of Research

 Some governmental organizations have an application process that must be completed prior to the start of negotiations.
 Please contact RAC when starting this type of application process to assist you with identifying and managing data use/compliance issues.

 The data provider will share a template with the data sharing terms.
-Please submit this template to RAC through the DUA Request Form.
+Please submit a DUA request in Huron and upload the template for RAC's review.

 RAC does not, as a matter of routine practice, create DUAs on behalf of the data provider.
 If a data provider is requesting that Brown create a DUA on its behalf, please contact the office to discuss.